 When we created the concept for this prankvertising for a chain of supermarkets, we set out to play with the question: Does Santa exist?
 Well, of course he does.
 But what role should he play?
 In the basic set-up we converted people's cars into Santas sleigh while they were shopping -

 including four live reindeer.
 Then something unexpected happened that actually made it even better.

 As we’re dressing up the car of two ladies, one of them returns to get her wallet.
 As she goes back into the supermarket, we remove everything again.
 Her reaction to that is priceless.
 This is real candid camera with real people, it’s quite a stressfull process but very rewarding at the same time.

 While smelling and feeling isn’t possible you can still see them, and we engaged another sense: hearing.
-We created a way for vegetables and fruits to make music, allowing the products to take center stage and getting people moving to the “Sound of Freshness.”
+We asked the musician J.Views to make music with the vegetables and fruits, allowing the products to take center stage and getting people moving to the “Sound of Freshness”.

 This concept got a small unknown Danish agency the attention of adidas international HQ in Germany.
 It embodies everything that is great and magical about football – a Real World Activation concept that integrates actual physical performances with social media in real time.

 In the Football Cross Border Competition you will take a penalty kick in your own country against a goalie that is guarding his goal in another country.

 So the kicker could is taking the kick in the UK and the goalie is trying to block his kick in Italy – in real-time.
 Monitors on both ends make sure that the participants and spectators can follow what’s going on and cheer or boo accordingly.
 It can work on a small scale too – by having pre-recorded kicks from celeb players it can be played in smaller venues.
 At this stage this is a pitch project but I honestly believe that the potential is huge.